Uber & Lyft Drivers and Inappropriate Sexual Behavior

 A Comprehensive Survey of over 1,000 Female Passengers and their Uncomfortable Experiences with Rideshare Drivers

-In the early hours of January 28th, 2017, a woman was allegedly raped in her Kansas City residence by an Uber driver after she allowed him to use her bathroom following a ride home.
+In the early hours of a cold January morning, a woman was allegedly raped in her Kansas City residence by an Uber driver after she allowed him to use her bathroom following a ride home.
 The driver, Yahkhahnahn Ammi, was revealed to be a convicted felon who had previously served eight years in prison for a first-degree murder charge.
 Additionally, weeks before the incident, Ammi allegedly assaulted a separate woman in St. Louis, and a warrant was issued for his arrest as a result.
 The female passenger proceeded to file a lawsuit against Uber for her damages, but Ammi remains at large.

 Horror stories like this may seem few and far between, but the reality is that female users of rideshare apps such as Uber of Lyft are targeted disproportionately more than male passengers – with inappropriate experiences ranging from staring and flirting to explicit comments and unwanted physical contact.
 We wanted to know just how widespread these experiences were, so we surveyed over 1,000 females across the country for more information.